Champions of Angor

 The Champions of Angor (also known as the Justifiers, the Assemblers and the Meta Militia) are a fictional team of superheroes in the DC universe.
-They were created by Mike Friedrich and Dick Dillin in Justice League Comics #87 in February 1971.
+They were created by Mike Friedrich and Dick Dillin in Justice League of America #87 in February 1971.

-Origins
+Fictional character biography

-The team was introduced in Justice League #87 (February 1971), written by Mike Friedrich.
-They were published at the same time that Friedrich's friend, Roy Thomas, was introducing the Squadron Supreme in Avengers.
+The team was introduced in Justice League of America #87 (February 1971), written by Mike Friedrich.
 The Champions of Angor come from the alien planet of Angor.
 When Angor is attacked by a spacefaring robot, they defeat it and track the robot back to its home planet.
 At the same time, the Justice League of America is defeating and tracking another robot that threatens Earth.
 Both teams assume the other to be the enemy and confront each other.
 The original members were: